sp18-interns/chirag-intern/06-May-2022/README.md

 ### Assignment

-- ✅Make a Swastik pattern given by Avinash Sir
+- ✅Start Solving problem : Convert integer to binary number and 1's and 2's complement given by Abrar Sir : In progress
-- 🔄Had a session with avinash sir on SQL basics:-
+- Had a session with avinash sir on SQL Installation.
-  - Topics that covered : Insert ,Delete,Alter,Drop Create,Select, DDL,DML,DCL

 ### Doubts